-A misdiagnosed adult may battle depression and anxiety and turn to drugs or alcohol to self medicate their ADHD symptoms.
-Unfortunately, ADHD and substance abuse are common co-occurring disorders that require treatment to manage and overcome.
+A misdiagnosed adult may battle depression and anxiety and turn to drugs or alcohol to self-medicate their ADHD symptoms.
+Unfortunately, ADHD and substance use are common co-occurring disorders that require treatment to manage and overcome.

 Common Symptoms Of ADHD

-Signs and symptoms of ADHD in children may include:
+Signs and Symptoms of ADHD in Children That Parents May Notice

-- is easily distracted or gets bored with a task before completion
+- Being easily distracted or getting bored with a task before completion

-- appears not to listen when spoken to
+- Appearing not to listen when spoken to

 Children with ADHD show a persistent pattern in their behavior that will interfere with their general functioning and development.
 It is essential to identify these symptoms early, so there is time to treat and manage the disease.
 The later the diagnosis, the more challenging it is for medical professionals to pinpoint since ADHD can have similar symptoms to a variety of disorders.